-Estimated investment needed: \$227 million of state funding over 20 years
+Estimated investment needed: \$227 million of state funding over 20 years38

-&lt;sup>38 The figure represents \$10 million to develop and update the dam inventory database and develop decision-support tools to help assess removal or maintenance options.
+38 The figure represents \$10 million to develop and update the dam inventory database and develop decision-support tools to help assess removal or maintenance options.
 The MDEQ's Dam Safety Program currently estimates that an additional \$225 million is needed for dam management, which may be refined with additional data.

-Investing in our infrastructure-our roads and bridges; water, sewer, and stormwater systems; and energy and communications networks-is essential for ensuring 1) public health and safety, 2) quality of life, and 3) sustainable economic growth for all Michigan residents.
+Investing in 21st Century Infrastructure Investing in our infrastructure-our roads and bridges; water, sewer, and stormwater systems; and energy and communications networks-is essential for ensuring 1) public health and safety, 2) quality of life, and 3) sustainable economic growth for all Michigan residents.